-Depending on the size of your dog as an adult you are going to want to feed them a formula that will cater to their unique digestive needs through the various phases of their life.
+Depending on your dog’s size as an adult, you will want to feed them that will cater to their unique digestive needs through the various phases of their life.
 Many dog food companies have breed-specific formulas for small, medium, large and giant breeds.
-The Dogo Argentino is a large size, breed and has a lifespan of 9 to 15 years.
+The Dogo Argentino is a large size species and has a lifespan of 9 to 15 years.

 - Dogo Argentino pups between eight and twelve weeks old need four meals in a day.

-- Feed Dogo pups three to 6 months old 3 meals in a day.
+- Dogo pups need three to 6 months old three meals a day.

-- By the time your Dogo Argentino hits her first birthday, 1 meal every 24 hours is usually sufficient.
+- By the time Dogo on the first birthday need one meal every 24 hours is usually sufficient.

-- Sometimes adult Dogo might eat 2 smaller servings.
-It’s your job to learn your Dogo Argentino eating habits.
+- Sometimes, adult Dogo might eat two smaller servings.
+It’s your job to learn your Dogo eating habits.

-An Dogo Argentine would do well in an apartment but a house with an average–sized yard is preferable.
-It can lay quiet for hours with a soft couch and a warm body beside it.
-In fact, this is a dog that would want to lie on the lap and sit on its owner’s feet.
+A Dogo would do well in an apartment; buy a house with an average–sized yard is preferable.
+It can lay quiet for hours on a soft couch and a warm body beside it.
+This dog would want to lie on the lap and sit on its owner’s feet.

-The dogo Argentino has a major, recurring health issue: deafness.
+The Dogo Argentino has a major recurring health issue: deafness.
 According to the Dogo Argentino Club of America, 10% of puppies are born deaf.
-As in the Dalmatian, white Boxer, and the white Bull Terrier, the dogo may experience pigment-related deafness
+As in the Dalmatian, white Boxer, and the white Bull Terrier, the dog may experience pigment-related deafness.

 How to take care?

-Exercise is very important for every dog similarly the Dogo Argentino needs lots of daily exercise to stay sound and fit and mental stimulation to keep them entertained and happy.
-These dogs should be given plenty of exercise with long daily walks or jogs.
-Without proper exercise, your dogo Argentino could become bored and destructive.
+Exercise is essential for every Dog; similarly, the Dogo Argentino needs lots of daily activities to stay sound and fit and mental stimulation to keep them entertained and happy.
+These dogs should give plenty of exercise with long daily walks or jogs.
+Without proper training, your Dogo could become bored and destructive.

 Grooming & Bruising

-Beyond regular weekly grooming, the occasional bath will keep them clean and looking their best.
+Beyond regular weekly grooming, the occasional bath will keep them clean and be looking their best.
 Grooming can be a wonderful bonding experience for you and your pet.
 They do quite a bit of shedding several times a year.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
-Teeth should be brushed regularly.
+Their ears should regularly check to avoid a buildup of wax and debris, resulting in an infection.
+Teeth should routinely brush.

 Dental Health check up

-Proper dental health care is as important for every dog similarly it is important for this Dog.
-If you want to adopt this dog, then it is very important to take care of his teeth.
-Brush your dog’s teeth at the same time every day, making their daily routine training very easy.
-Don’t force your dog’s mouth open like you would give them a bell.
+Proper dental health care is essential for every Dog; similarly, it is necessary for this Dog.
+If you want to adopt this Dog, it is necessary to take care of his teeth.
+Brush your Dog’s teeth simultaneously every day, making their daily routine training very easy.
+Please don’t force your Dog’s mouth open like you would give them a bell.
 Instead, gently place the brush between their lips and teeth.

 Love & affection

-Love and affection are useful for every dog.
-If you give a love and affection to your Dogo than the dog will love you back.
-Your Dogo Argentino puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Love and affection are helpful for every dog.
+Suppose you give love and respect to your dog, then the dog will love you back.
+Your Dogo Argentino puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

-Feeding is a one of the most important for dog health care.
-Feeding healthy and proper food is a way to keep healthy your Dogo Argentino.
-So give a healthy food will be necessary, then feed your dog best and healthy food.
-In this day there are many healthy foods are available in the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+Feeding is one of the most important for dog health care.
+Feeding healthy and proper food is the way to keep your Dogo healthy.
+To provide nutritious food will be necessary, and then offer your dog the best and healthy food.
+These days, there are many healthy foods available in the market to choose any healthy food for your dog because healthy food is the most important for dog health care.

 The following items should never be fed to Dogo Argentino dog breed: